-- 6.42 Looking at recent profitability data, there appears to be a clear distinction between the major banks' ROE and the ROE of Kiwibank and most of the smaller banks.
-Supporting this, on average ASB, ANZ, and BNZ outperformed many rival banks on ROA over our analysis period. - 6.43 This aligns with the Reserve Bank and Treasury's finding that the major New Zealand banks have been more profitable than the rest of the New Zealand banking sector in recent years. - 6.44 As discussed elsewhere in this report, we have also identified barriers to smaller banks expanding to compete more effectively and we have identified that there are weak incentives for the major banks to compete strongly with each other. - 6.45 The observations that the major banks' profitability is higher than other firms in the sector and that they appear to face limited constraint from smaller rivals indicates that providers of personal banking services can be split into two tiers.
+- 6.43 This aligns with the Reserve Bank and Treasury's finding that the major New Zealand banks have been more profitable than the rest of the New Zealand banking sector in recent years.457 - 6.44 As discussed elsewhere in this report, we have also identified barriers to smaller banks expanding to compete more effectively and we have identified that there are weak incentives for the major banks to compete strongly with each other. - 6.45 The observations that the major banks' profitability is higher than other firms in the sector and that they appear to face limited constraint from smaller rivals indicates that providers of personal banking services can be split into two tiers.
 We discuss this two tier dynamic in greater detail in Chapter 2.